Calindra/eitri-docs/en/docs/eitri-cli.md

 Usage: `eitri create [options] <project-name>`

-Creates a new Eitri app project on your machine and registers it on the Eitri platform.
+Creates a new Eitri-App project on your machine and registers it on the Eitri platform.

-You will need to provide some information when creating an Eitri app:
+You will need to provide some information when creating an Eitri-App:

 `Application`
-:   (The application in which your Eitri app will run)
+:   (The application in which your Eitri-App will run)

 `Display Name`
 :   Name used in the console listing.
-It is not displayed to the end client or user of the Eitri app.
+It is not displayed to the end client or user of the Eitri-App.
 This name is used internally and will not be visible to users.

 `Marketing Name`
 :   Product name, used in promotion and contact points with the user or end client.
 This name may be visible to users.

 `Unique Name`
-:   Also called slug, it is the name used for the unique identification of the Eitri app on the Eitri platform, to find your Eitri app, reference it in various circumstances, and also for building deep links.
-This name must not be repeated among Eitri apps and should not contain spaces or special characters.
+:   Also called slug, it is the name used for the unique identification of the Eitri-App on the Eitri platform, to find your Eitri-App, reference it in various circumstances, and also for building deep links.
+This name must not be repeated among Eitri-Apps and should not contain spaces or special characters.

 #### Available Options

 - `yes` Uses default values for name, title, and organization.
-- `--application <application>` Allows you to define the application of the Eitri app.
+- `--application <application>` Allows you to define the application of the Eitri-App.
 - `-v, --verbose` Displays detailed messages during command execution.

 ---